Variational quantum algorithm for generalized eigenvalue problems of non-Hermitian systems: Introduction

 \section{Introduction}

-Generalized eigenvalue problems hold fundamental importance across mathematics and applied science, and its theoretical and applied value has been widely recognized in many disciplines.
-In the past 100 years, people have never stopped the study of solving generalized eigenvalue problems.
-Various methods have been developed for solving generalized eigenvalue problems in classical computation \cite{H,B,V}.
-A key issue is that memory usage and computational complexity explode as the system scales, making it challenging for classical computers to solve large-scale generalized eigenvalue problems \cite{4}.
+Generalized eigenvalue problems (GEPs) are of fundamental importance in both mathematics and applied science.
+Various methods have been developed to solve GEPs in classical computation \cite{B,MolerSIAM1973,SleijpenBit1996}.
+A key issue is that the memory usage and the computational complexity explode with the increasing system's scale, making the problems challenging for classical computers to solve large-scale GEPs \cite{4}.

-The rapid development of quantum computing technology provides a solution to this challenge \cite{5,6,7,8}.
+The rapid development of quantum computing technology provides a solution to the above challenge \cite{5,6,7,8}.
 As a highly promising approach for high-performance computing, quantum computing offers significant speed advantages over classical computing due to its capability to handle exponentially large Hilbert spaces.
-The quantum phase estimation (QPE) algorithm, originally developed to calculate molecular ground-state energies in quantum chemistry \cite{Aspuru-Guzik,Malley}, has been extended in fault-tolerant quantum computers to solve generalized eigenvalue problems \cite{Parker,Raiche}.
-Meanwhile, the variational quantum eigensolver (VQE)—a classical-quantum hybrid framework designed to estimate ground state energies of Hamiltonians on near-term quantum devices \cite{12,14,15}—has been further extended to the variational quantum generalized eigensolver (VQGE) for computing minimal generalized eigenvalues of Hamiltonians \cite{16,Sato,17}.
-Both VQE and VQGE belong to the family of variational quantum algorithm (VQA) \cite{13}, which minimize or maximize the expectation value of observables through parameterized a quantum circuits (PQC) or simply an ansatz.
-VQA have been widely applied to diverse problems and have emerged as a leading approach for achieving quantum advantage in the near term \cite{Kandala,Higgott,Liu,Singular}.
-However, existing quantum algorithms are only applicable to generalized eigenvalue problems in Hermitian systems, and cannot be directly extended to non-Hermitian systems.
-Currently, quantum algorithms capable of evaluating generalized eigenvalues in non-Hermitian systems remain scarce.
-Given the broad applications of non-Hermitian generalized eigenvalue problems in ocean acoustics, mechanical engineering, and related fields, developing quantum algorithms specifically for non-Hermitian systems carries substantial theoretical and practical importance.
+The quantum phase estimation (QPE) algorithm, originally developed to calculate molecular ground-state energies in quantum chemistry \cite{Aspuru-Guzik,Malley}, has been extended in fault-tolerant quantum computers to solve the GEPs \cite{Parker,Raiche}.

+Meanwhile, the variational quantum eigensolver (VQE), the classical-quantum hybrid framework designed to estimate ground state energies of Hamiltonians on near-term quantum devices \cite{12,14,15}, has been further extended to the variational quantum generalized eigensolver (VQGE) for computing the minimal generalized eigenvalues of Hamiltonians \cite{16,Sato,17}.